nplrkn/alsoran/documentation/howto/free5GC-testing.md

 # Demo against free5GC

 The current (basic) function of Alsoran can be demonstrated against free5GC, using tcpdump to capture the NGAP and F1AP exchanges.
-Alsoran includes a tool `gnbdu-sim` to drive it in this setup.  `gnbdu-sim` drives the F1 and RRC interfaces of the Alsoran CU, and knows how to provision a UE in the free5GC subscriber database.
+Alsoran includes a tool `mock-du` to drive it in this setup.  `mock-du` drives the F1 and RRC interfaces of the Alsoran CU, and knows how to provision a UE in the free5GC subscriber database.

 The following instructions below were created for a WSL environment without intalling the free5GC kernel module.
 They have not been comprehensively tested either against new versions of free5GC or in different environments - please raise a Github issue if you hit problems or have improvements.